Negative utilitarianism

-Negative utilitarianism is a form of negative consequentialism that can be described as the view that people should minimize the total amount of aggregate suffering, or that they should minimize suffering and then, secondarily, maximize the total amount of happiness.
+Negative utilitarianism (NU) is a form of negative consequentialism that can be described as the view that people should minimize the total amount of aggregate suffering, or that they should minimize suffering and then, secondarily, maximize the total amount of happiness.
 It can be regarded as a version of utilitarianism that gives greater priority to reducing suffering (negative utility or "disutility") than to increasing pleasure (positive utility).
 This differs from classical utilitarianism, which does not claim that reducing suffering is intrinsically more important than increasing happiness.
 Both versions of utilitarianism, however, hold that whether an action is morally right or wrong depends solely on whether it promotes or decreases net well-being.
 Such well-being consists of both positive and negative aspects, that is, it is the sum of what is good and what is bad for individuals.

 Negative utilitarianism would thus differ from other consequentialist views, such as negative prioritarianism or negative egalitarianism.
 While these other theories would also support minimizing suffering, they would give special weight to reducing the suffering of those who are worse off.

 The term "negative utilitarianism" is used by some authors to denote the theory that reducing negative well-being is the only thing that ultimately matters morally.
 Others distinguish between "strong" and "weak" versions of negative utilitarianism, where strong versions are only concerned with reducing negative well-being, and weak versions say that both positive and negative well-being matter but that negative well-being matters more.

 Other versions of negative utilitarianism differ in how much weight they give to negative well-being ('disutility') compared to positive well-being (positive utility), as well as the different conceptions of what well-being (utility) is.
 For example, negative preference utilitarianism says that the well-being in an outcome depends on frustrated preferences.
 Negative hedonistic utilitarianism thinks of well-being in terms of pleasant and unpleasant experiences.
 There are many other variations on how negative utilitarianism can be specified.

 The term "negative utilitarianism" was introduced by R. Ninian Smart in 1958 in his reply to Karl Popper's The Open Society and Its Enemies.
 Smart also presented the most famous argument against negative utilitarianism: that negative utilitarianism would entail that a ruler who is able to instantly and painlessly destroy the human race would have a duty to do so.
 Furthermore, every human being would have a moral responsibility to commit suicide, thereby preventing future suffering.
-Many authors have endorsed versions of this argument.
+Many authors have endorsed the rationale behind these arguments against negative utilitarianism.